osmanx8/solana-trading-bot/README.md

-# 🔄 Solana Raydium & Pump.fun AMM & Meteora volume Bot
+# 🔄 Solana Raydium & Pump.fun AMM & Meteora Volume Bot

 A high-performance trading bot that interacts with the Pump.fun AMM swap and Raydium CLMM & CPMM platform.
 This bot is designed to automate the distribution of SOL to multiple wallets and execute endless buy and sell swap transactions on the Pump.fun AMM swap & Raydium platform and withdraw remain fees and close token accounts simultaneously